projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 * Configure GRUB to boot the ACRN hypervisor, pre-launched VMs, and Service VM.
   Reboot the target, and launch ACRN.

-* If your scenario contains a post-launched VM, install an OS image for the post-launched VM and run the launch script you created in :ref:`overview_dev_config_editor`.
+* If your scenario contains a post-launched User VM, install an OS image for the post-launched VM and run the launch script you created in :ref:`overview_dev_config_editor`.
+The script invokes the Service VM's Device Model to create the User VM.

 Learn More
 **********